 - 1 gallon whole pasteurized or raw milk

-- 1/4 cup apple cider vinegar or distilled vinegar
+- ¼ cup apple cider vinegar or distilled vinegar

 - Add the vinegar slowly, stirring gently, until the curds begin to separate from the whey.
 If the amount of vinegar you added seems inadequate to make a clean break, you can add more, little by little, until you have achieved a good, clean break.
 Be careful, though, because adding too much vinegar will make your cheese have an unpleasant sour taste.

 - Line a colander with butter muslin and ladle the curds into it.
-Tie the corners into a knot, making a draining bag, and suspend this bag over a bowl to drain for a few hours, or until the queso blanco has reached the consistency you like.
+Tie the corners into a knot, making a draining bag, and suspend this bag over a bowl to drain for a few hours, or until the queso blanco has reached the consistency you prefer.